yonigottesman/yonigottesman.github.io/_posts/2020-07-04-spark3-factorization-machine-movielens.markdown

   .fit(movies)
 ```

-For the users I create a unique index for each user feature: user_id, gender, age, occupation.
-Each feature is in a different column so I can use a pipeline of indexers
+Read users file and create a unique index for each user feature: user_id, gender, age, occupation.
+Each feature is in a different column so I use a pipeline of indexers

 ```scala
 val users = spark.read.option("delimiter","::")